 With its mobile communications network, Sunrise is building and operating a modern, high-performance infrastructure to significantly advance digitalization in Switzerland for the benefit of society and the economy.
 As a company aware of its social responsibility, Sunrise is also addressing the impact of mobile communications on the environment, and supports research in this area.

 The Swiss population spends a great deal of time using mobile devices and services.
-Our customers take out communications subscriptions for this purpose and rightly expect to be able use their devices everywhere.
-To meet these needs, Sunrise is constantly expanding its mobile network.
+Our customers expect to be able use their devices everywhere.
+In order to meet these needs, Sunrise is constantly expanding its mobile network.

 It might seem that network expansion is not necessary in some places because there is existing coverage.
 However, due to data traffic (mobile Internet, apps, etc.) doubling every 12 to 17 months, additional antennas are needed to increase capacity and avoid congestion.
-Sunrise has the best mobile network and continues to do its utmost to offer customers the best possible network.
+Sunrise has an outstanding mobile network and continues do its utmost to offer customers the best possible network.

-In connection with the introduction of 5G, the Federal Communications Commission ComCom determined the following: "On the one hand, this can remedy the capacity bottlenecks in the current 4G mobile networks.
-On the other hand, it involves important frequencies for the future 5G mobile communications technology.
-The timely introduction of 5G is of great importance for digitalization and innovation in Switzerland.
-In order for the frequencies to be used optimally, the very strict radiation limit values for mobile communications (NISV) need to be adjusted."
-The new mobile communications frequencies will be allocated in an auction, expected to take place in January 2019.
+In connection with the introduction of 5G, the Swiss Federal Communications Commission (ComCom) determined the following: "On the one hand they will help overcome capacity bottlenecks in today's 4G mobile radio networks.
+On the other hand these are important frequencies for the 5G mobile radio technology of the future.
+The timely introduction of 5G is of great importance for digitisation and innovation in Switzerland.
+In order to ensure that the frequencies can be used optimally, however, the very strict radiation limits for mobile radio (in the Ordinance on Protection from Non-Ionising Radiation) should be adapted."

-Despite full scientific clarification, in the opinion of the World Health Organization (WHO), the International Commission on Non-Ionizing Radiation Protection (ICNIRP) and the Federal Office for the Environment (FOEN), the existing limit values and guidelines offer sufficient protection for people, animals, and the environment.
+Even if full scientific clarification is not yet available, in the opinion of the World Health Organization (WHO), the International Commission on Non-Ionizing Radiation Protection (ICNIRP) and the Federal Office for the Environment (FOEN) the existing limit values and guidelines offer sufficient protection for people, animals, and the environment.

-- Information on the latest science and research can be found at Swiss Research Foundation for Electricity and Mobile Communication.
-Sunrise is a member and sponsor of the research foundation.
+- Information on the latest science and research can be found at the Swiss Research Foundation for Electricity and Mobile Communication.
+Sunrise is a member of the foundation and a sponsor of the research foundation.

 - Basics of mobile services: http://www.emf-info.ch/

-- Federal Office for Health, Responsibilities for Non-Ionizing Radiation
+- Federal Office of Public Health, Responsibilities for Non-Ionizing Radiation